Skip to main content

 Jia Liu

-In her doctoral research, Jia investigates China’s approaches to security issues in Afghanistan, Iraq, and Yemen.
-She focuses on Chinese-Iranian relations in her study, exploring how China’s relationship with Iran impacts China’s policy choices in dealing with Middle Eastern security issues, particularly considering the conflicts of interest between Iran and its rivals in the Middle East.
+In her doctoral research, Jia investigates China’s conflict management in Afghanistan, Iraq, and Yemen between 2013 and 2023.
 Jia’s previous research included qualitative research on a Hazara social movement in Afghanistan and quantitative analysis of China’s economic relations with the Middle East.

 • Research Design